 Step 2 – Enroll Your Group: As long as your Disney account is linked to your group’s park tickets, and everyone has valid admission and park reservations for the park you will visit, you can enroll everyone in the virtual queue at the same time (subject to availability).

-Step 3 – Enjoy the Experience: If your boarding group is called to return, you’ll receive a notification via the Disneyland app.
-Then, head over to the entrance of the experience within your designated return window.
+Step 3 – Enjoy the Experience: When it’s time for World of Color, you’ll receive a notification via the Disneyland app.
+Then, head over to the blue or yellow entrances of the nighttime spectacular.

 Please be aware that: